Columbus’s Top Trucking Accident Lawyer

 During 2007, 1,749 large trucks were involved in fatal accidents in Ohio–the eighth highest in the nation.
 Nationwide, 24% of all large truck drivers involved in fatal crashes in 2007 had at least one prior speeding conviction according to the National Highway Traffic Safety Administration.

 Don’t let a sudden trucking accident derail your business and leave you without financial compensation.
-Learn more about some common causes of trucking accidents, what to do if you’ve experienced an accident, and how you can prevent a lawsuit or file a claim you need to protect you and your investment.
+Learn more about some common causes of trucking accidents, what to do if you’ve experienced an accident, and how our dedicated Columbus truck accident lawyer can help you prevent a lawsuit or file a claim you need to protect yourself and your family.

 Common Causes of Trucking Accidents